Dipankara

 Dipankara (Pali: Dīpaṅkara; Sanskrit: Dīpaṃkara, "Lamp bearer") or Dipankara Buddha is one of the Buddhas of the past.
-He is said to have lived on Earth four asankheyyas and one hundred thousand kappas ago.
-According to some Buddhist or folk traditions, Dipankara was a previous Buddha who attained Enlightenment eons prior to Gautama Buddha, the historical Buddha.
+He is said to have lived on Earth four asankheyyas and one hundred thousand kalpas ago.
+According to Buddhists, Dipankara was a previous Buddha who attained Enlightenment eons prior to Gautama Buddha, the historical Buddha.

 Generally, Buddhists believe that there has been a succession of many Buddhas in the distant past and that many more will appear in the future.
 Dipankara was one of these previous Buddhas, while Gautama Buddha was the current and most recent Enlightened one, and Maitreya will be the next Buddha in the distant future.

 Chinese Buddhism honors Dipankara as one of many Buddhas of the past.
 Dipankara, Gautama, and Maitreya are "the Buddhas of Three Times" in Yiguandao.

 Iconography

 Dipankara is generally represented as a sitting Buddha, but his depictions as a standing Buddha are common in China, Thailand, and Nepal; with the right hand he generally forms a protection mudra (abhaya mudra), and often he forms it with both hands.

 Dipankara is rarely depicted alone; He is generally depicted with two bodhisattvas, Manjusri and Vajrapani (common in Java) or Avalokiteśvara and Vajrapani (common in Sri Lanka); or with the Buddhas who come after him, Gautama and Maitreya.

 One of the Buddhas of Bamiyan, destroyed by the Taliban government in Afghanistan in 2001, was said to portray Dipankara.
 Statues of Dipankara can also be found in the Longmen and Yungang Grottoes in China.